 Four referenda are on the ballot — three from Student Council and one from UJC.
-Unlike in previous years, Honor chose not to introduce referenda this semester, citing the fact that drafting an initiative would be a “waste of time” given that the referenda rarely receive the 10 percent student turnout that Honor and UJC referenda need in order to pass.
+Unlike in previous years, Honor chose not to introduce referenda this semester, citing the fact that several committee members felt that drafting an initiative would be a “somewhat of a waste of time” given that the referenda rarely receive the 10 percent student turnout that Honor and UJC referenda need in order to pass.

 “We were hoping to have a policy on the ballot to change the [Informed Retraction] or go to a more multi-sanction system, but we ended up deciding not to for a number of reasons,” said Ryan Keane, fourth-year Batten student and Honor Committee president.